bbrfkr/suit/Roles/openstack_instance/README.md

       security_groups:                   # list of security groups being applied to instance
         - default
       key_pair: mykey                    # key pair name used for instance
+      nics:                              # list of nics attached to instance
-      network: selfservice               # network name used by instance
+        - network: selfservice           # name of network used by instance
+          ip:                            # ip of the nic
       name: myinstance                   # name of instance
       floating_ip:                       # floating ip associated with instance (if this key is empty no floating ip is associated with instance)
       user_data:                         # name of user data file